NPR Chief News Editor Departs After Harassment Allegations

 The complaints against Sweeney were filed after Michael Oreskes, NPR's senior vice president of news and editorial director, was forced to resign on Nov.
 1 over sexual misconduct allegations.

-And it also followed greater scrutiny of the issue after revelations about the late Roger Ailes and Bill O'Reilly of Fox News and the prominent Hollywood producer Harvey Weinstein.
+And it also followed greater scrutiny of the issue after revelations about Bill O'Reilly and the late Roger Ailes, both of Fox News, and prominent Hollywood producer Harvey Weinstein.

 In the aftermath of the Oreskes revelations, NPR leadership has encouraged people who were subject to inappropriate behavior to come forward and is working to make the process of reporting harassment more transparent.
 It has also sought to strengthen protections for accusers.